VISA GUIDE

 What it is

 The applicant must invest a significant amount of capital in proportion to the type of business.
-US consulates and USCIS look at the nature of the business and whether the investment is sufficient to ensure its success.
+U.S. consulates and USCIS look at the nature of the business and whether the investment is sufficient to ensure its success.
 There is no official minimum (unlike the EB-5 program), but the amount must demonstrate financial commitment and genuine risk.

 Documentation you need